whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 The `as.factor` function returns a factor version of a vector.
 However, as this doesn't change the original `data2` object by itself, we need to assign that vector of factors back to the column, replacing what was there before.
+Indices (and by extension, the `$` syntax) in R can be used when assigning values to objects, not just when extracting them.
 You can see how using the `$` syntax makes this line easier to read.

-R has a number of different `as.` functions for converting to different data types.
+> **Question** If you used square brackets instead of the `$` notation
+> for the above, how would you do it?

 A very useful summary function is `table`: